How Does FEGLI Work?

-When you begin working for the Federal Government, you are automatically enrolled into the program.
+When you begin working for the Federal Government, you are automatically enrolled in the program.
 The plan that you get automatically is the “Basic” Plan which covers your salary plus 2 thousand dollars.
 The federal government partially pays for a portion of this.
 If you work for the Postal service, your Basic is completely free.
 The Basic plan also offers double the coverage for employees under the age of 35 with no additional cost.
 “Option A” is an option to add $10,000 of insurance.
-“Option B” allows you to add a multiple of your salary to insurance amount, up to five times.
+“Option B” allows you to add a multiple of your salary to the insurance amount, up to five times.

 Option B has very different pricing than the other options.
 Pricing is based on your current age and adjusts every five years.
 This 5-year adjustment is for ages ending in 5 and 0.
 This can get very costly the older you become as the premiums jump significantly doing your 50’s.
 An example of this is

 At 55 pays $100 a pay

 At age 60 pays $220 a pay

 Option C is the part of the plan that provides protection for your spouse and children.
 The protection is in multiples of $5,000 and $2,500.
 The spouse multiples are for $5,000 and the children $2,500.
 You can get up to 5x for each multiple.

 You can increase FEGLI options during certain life events (Marriage, Childbirth, Adoption, etc.) as well as open enrollments.
 Open enrollments, however, are very rare and this should not be something that an employee waits for.
 In fact, one just passed in 2016.
 So the next one is likely far off.

 The way to be proactive in this regard is to consult with a professional to see what your options are outside the government employee coverage.
 You can enroll in a private plan at any time no matter the life circumstances.